 Requirements for the Minor in Ecosystems and Human Impact (EHI):

-- No more than two courses that are used to satisfy your major can be applied to this minor.
+- No more than six credits that are used to satisfy your major can be applied to this minor.

 - No more than one three-credit course in the minor may be taken under the Pass/No Credit option.

 - All upper-division courses offered for the minor must be passed with a letter grade of C or higher.